Lugus: Proper names

 The element "lug(u)-" appears frequently in Celtic proper names.
 In many of these cases, an etymology involving the deity-name Lugus has been proposed.
 Celtic personal names with this element include Lug, Lugaunus, Lugugenicus, Lugotorix, Luguadicos, Luguselva, and Lougous.
 A number of cognate names are known from Irish Ogham inscriptions, for example, Luga, Lugudecca (perhaps, "serving the god Lugus"), Luguqritt (perhaps, "poet like Lugus"), and Luguvvecca.
 Some ethnic names have been connected with Lugus, for example the Lugi in Scotland and the Lugones in Asturias.
 Place-names connected with Lugus include Lugii, Lougoi, Lougionon, Lugisonis, and Lugnesses.
-Lucus Augusti (modern-day Lugo) is the site of a Roman sanctuary with dedications to the Lugoves; its name may be derived from the deity-name Lugus, though it could simply be Latin for "grove of Augustus".
+Lucus Augusti (1st century BC, modern-day Lugo) is the site of a Roman sanctuary with dedications to the Lugoves; its name may be derived from "Lugus", or may simply derive from the Latin for "sacred grove of Augustus".
 The name of Luguvalium (modern-day Carlisle) is sometimes glossed as "wall of Lugus", but may instead derive from a personal name.